opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 Amazon Simple Storage Service (S3) is a fast and usually inexpensive way of hosting a static site.
 S3 typically offers better value for money compared to other budget hosting options, since the initial costs are lower with no fixed payment floor and performance can be surprisingly fast compared to shared hosting.
 Amazon CloudFront, a content delivery network, enhances S3’s capability by serving files based on their location as determined by network latency.
 Serving files as close as possible to the user can yield significant gains in performance.
 A bucket of hosted S3 files can hook right into CloudFront, so an S3 site can be configured to serve with CloudFront instead with only a few minutes of configuration time.

 AWS is the so-called “cloud”.
 What this really means is that Amazon provides a collection of remote, abstracted servers with tools for deploying and hosting website and web services.
-Together, S3, CloudFront and the AWS Certificate Manager enable hosting a personal static site for potentially only a couple of dollars per month.
+Together, S3, CloudFront and the AWS Certificate Manager enable hosting a personal static site (using HTTP/2) for potentially only a couple of dollars per month.
 A TLS certificate can now be had initially for *free* for a CloudFront site.

 ## Assumptions before starting

 - An existing Jekyll site (or something similar that requires only static files to be hosted).
-- A domain for that site like `example.com` or `olivermak.es`.
+- A domain for that site (like `example.com` or `olivermak.es`).
 - Access to an administrator email account associated with that domain.
-In my case this meant having an `administrator@` email which I set up with Hover, but other domains may not require this.
+In my case this meant having an `administrator@` email which I set up with Hover.
+Whether you can get away with using your personal email depends on whether your domain has [WHOIS privacy](https://help.hover.com/hc/en-us/articles/217282337-Domain-WHOIS-Privacy) turned on.
 - An Amazon AWS account.

 Before I get to [the part about configuring a TLS certificate](#step-4), I’ll cover my method for setting up S3 for hosting, CloudFront as a CDN (and a requirement for the certificate) and Route 53 for DNS routing.
 It’s a bit of a complicated process, but it is worth it.
 Getting the certificate is free and very brief for those already set up with AWS CloudFront.